Affiliate links may be included for your convenience. View our privacy and affiliates policy for details.

 I was surprised to learn that I didn’t need to do anything to stick the felt to the wreath form, I just tucked one piece into the next and it held.
 If you wanted to use some floral pins on the back to help it hold together, that would be fine, too.

-Then it’s just a matter of adding whatever accoutrements you want to your Halloween wreath.
+Then it’s just a matter of adding whatever accoutrements you want to your simple Halloween wreath.

 The Happy Halloween part is a wooden piece I bought from Jo-Ann and painted.
-It’s attached with a floral pin, and, incidentally, I stuck a floral pin in the back of the wreath to mount it on my door as well.
+It’s attached with a floral pin.
+Incidentally, I stuck a floral pin in the back of the wreath to mount it on my door as well.